-Increasing levels of insecurity in Latin America, have more recently driven my research interests to focus on how democratic values and principles interweave with social contexts of crime and violence in the daily activities of residents and frontline officers in the delivery of public services.
+Increasing levels of insecurity in Latin America, have more recently driven my research interests to focus on how securitising and in/formal practices interweave with social contexts of violence and extraction in the daily activities of residents and frontline officers in the delivery of public services.

 I welcome applications from prospective PhD students on the following themes:

 -Self-provision of local services and its impact on local government structures